Cultural organizations across the nation host documentary and discussion about John Lewis

 “This idea of a collective viewing is unexpected and brilliant.
 It shows the creativity of arts institutions,” she said.
 “I think we’ve seen how much we need the arts these days.
 They are essential.
 This confirms that.”

-The national watch program grew out of the New Jersey Performing Arts Center’s “Standing in Solidarity” initiative, a series of programs launched in response to the social justice activism that has swept the country this summer.
+The national watch program grew out of the New Jersey Performing Arts Center’s “Standing in Solidarity” initiative, programs launched in response to the social justice activism that has swept the country this summer.
 The roster of films and discussions aims to help the community learn about the issues and take action to promote racial equality.

-Taking the film and panel discussion to a national audience made sense for several reasons, said NJPAC president and CEO John Schreiber.
+Taking the film and panel discussion to a national audience made sense for several reasons, said NJPAC president and chief executive John Schreiber.

 “It expands the potential audience for an important and timely documentary, and models how cultural centers can and should engage with their communities around social issues,” Schreiber said.